scipy/scipy.org/www/scipylib/building/windows.rst

          -m pip install numpy cython pytest pytest-xdist pytest-faulthandler

 Please note that this is a simpler procedure than what is used for the official binaries.
-**Your binaries will only work with the latest numpy version**.
-For building against older Numpy versions, see Building Against an Older Numpy Version.
-Make sure that you're in the directory with `setup.py` (you should be if you haven't changed directories):
+**Your binaries will only work with the latest NumPy (v1.14.0dev and higher)**.
+For building against older Numpy versions, see `Building Against an Older Numpy Version`_.
+Make sure that you are in the same directory where  `setup.py` is (you should be if you have not changed directories):

 .. code:: shell